Dually affine Information Geometry modeled on a Banach space: Exponential statistical bundles

-The relevance for us of the moment functional and of the cumulant functional lies in the fact they are the normalising constants (or partition functions) in probability densities of exponential form.
-The support $M$ of the affine manifold of interests here is the \emph{maximal exponential model}\footnote{The idea to study the geometry of statistical models by embedding them in a larger exponential family is due to \cite{efron:1975} and \cite{efron:1978}.
-The possibility of a non-parametric set-up for the statistical bundle was suggested first in \cite{dawid:75} and \cite{dawid:1977as}.
-See the review paper \cite{kass:89}.} $\maxexpat \mu$ consisting of all probability densities of the exponential form
+We shall not discuss stronger differentiability conditions.
+See, for example, in \cite{cena:2002} the proof that the moment functional is Frech\'et-differentiable on $\mathcal S(\mu)$ and analytic on the open unit ball.
+The moment functional and the cumulant functional are the normalizing constants for probability densities of exponential form.
+The support $M$ of the affine manifold of interests here is the \emph{maximal exponential model} $\maxexpat \mu$ consisting of all probability densities of the form

+The following portmanteau theorem is crucial for the consistency of the affine structure of our Orlicz space setup.
+It shows the existence of a statistical bundle with base $\maxexpat \mu$, whose fibers are closed subspaces of $\orliczof {\cosh_2} \mu$ and admit a proper cycle of parallel transports.